inedyalkov/BauBuddyDemo/README.md

+#The task:
 Write a iOS application that connects to a remote API, downloads a certain set of resources, shows them in a list and provides some basic searching/filtering feature-set.
-In particular, the app should: